lightbulb-exclamationUnderstanding and Reducing Email Bounce Rates

 Every time your email bounces, you’re not just losing a recipient — you’re risking your sender reputation and inbox delivery across the board.

 In 2025, email bounce rate is one of the most important health metrics for your campaigns.
-Whether you’re sending cold emails, nurturing leads, or launching product updates, high bounce rates are a red flag for ISPs and spam filters.
+Whether you’re sending cold emailsarrow-up-right, nurturing leads, or launching product updates, high bounce rates are a red flag for ISPs and spam filters.

 Let’s break down exactly what causes bounces, why they matter, and most importantly — how you can prevent them from wrecking your campaign performance.